TrevorJTClarke/es6aday.github.io/_posts/2015-05-19-Maps-A-Collection-Helper.md

 // Creates a Map
 let m = new Map()

-// Add things into the Set, anything you want m.add("hello", "hey you")
+// Add things into the Map, anything you want m.add("hello", "hey you")

 // Strange thing, need to find a good use case for this